-CHS-1701 (Our Pegfilgrastim (Neulasta) Biosimilar Candidate)
+CHS-1701 (Our pegfilgrastim (Neulasta) biosimilar candidate)

-G-CSF is a protein that promotes the survival, proliferation (an increase in the number of cells due to cell growth and cell division) and differentiation of certain types of white blood cells known as neutrophils.
+Granulocyte colony-stimulating factor, or G-CSF, is a protein that promotes the survival, proliferation (an increase in the number of cells due to cell growth and cell division) and differentiation of certain types of white blood cells known as neutrophils.
 Recombinant G-CSF therapies, such as filgrastim (Neupogen) and pegfilgrastim (Neulasta), are commonly used in the prevention of chemotherapy-induced neutropenia in cancer, which is characterized by an abnormally low level of neutrophils and other white blood cells that aid in the defense against infections.
 We selected pegfilgrastim (Neulasta) as the development target for our biosimilar G-CSF product candidate for the following reasons:

 - Large market opportunity.
 The combined opportunity for both short- and long-acting G-CSF therapies worldwide is estimated to exceed \$5 billion in 2017, and pegfilgrastim therapies are expected to capture over 70% of the worldwide G-CSF market.
-It is estimated that the worldwide opportunity for Neulasta, the reference product for CHS-1701, will exceed \$4.0 billion in 2017. - Receptivity to biosimilars.
+It is estimated that the worldwide opportunity for Neulasta, the reference product for CHS-1701, will exceed \$4.5 billion in 2017. - Receptivity to biosimilars.
 We believe there is strong conviction among payors to drive biosimilar adoption in the G-CSF category.
-This is supported by the uptake of filgrastim biosimilars in the EU5

-- (Spain, Great Britain, France, Germany and Italy), which were initially launched in 2008 and achieved approximately a 52% share of the short-acting G-CSF market and a 80% share of the filgrastim market by the end of 2014. - Timing of patent expiration.
+This is supported by the uptake of filgrastim biosimilars in the EU5 (Spain, Great Britain, France, Germany and Italy), which were initially launched in 2008 and achieved approximately a 60% share of the accessible short-acting G-CSF market and an approximately 85% share of the reference product market by the end of 2015.
+These percentage shares are based on sales of all short-acting G-CSF products in the EU5 measured in treatment days.
+The accessible short-acting G-CSF market is formed by Euprotin, Granocyte, Myelostim, Neutrogin, Neulasta (the reference product) and filgrastim biosimilars. - Timing of patent expiration.
 We believe that the expiration of certain originator patents pertaining to pegfilgrastim (Neulasta) in major markets offers us a near-term opportunity to introduce biosimilar competitors in these markets.
-Specifically, we believe we are not precluded by the originator's patents from introducing a pegfilgrastim (Neulasta) biosimilar candidate in the United States since October 2015 and would not be precluded in Europe after August 2017.
+Specifically, we believe we have not been precluded by the originator's patents from introducing a pegfilgrastim (Neulasta) biosimilar candidate in the United States since October 2015 and would not be precluded in Europe after August 2017.

-Under the 351(a) (novel biologic) pathway, we have successfully advanced CHS-1701 through steps 1 through 4 of biosimilar drug development, including completion of a Phase 1 PK /PD study in healthy volunteers.
+Under the 351(a) (novel biologic) pathway, we have successfully advanced CHS-1701 through steps 1 through 4 of biosimilar drug development, including completion of a Phase 1 PK/PD study in healthy volunteers.
 This study was conducted under an Investigational New Drug application in the United States.
-In October 2014, we met with FDA to discuss our development plan for CHS-1701.
+In October 2014, we met with the FDA to discuss our development plan for CHS-1701.
 We informed the agency of our decision to transition from a 351(a) (novel biologic) approval pathway to a 351(k) (biosimilar) pathway.
 In March 2015, we received written feedback from the FDA on our development plan for CHS-1701 and we initiated a pivotal PK/PD study for CHS-1701.
 This study met its primary PD endpoints.
 In terms of PK parameters, the study also met bioequivalence for C max.
 The AUC portion of the PK results did not meet bioequivalence due to the presence of a low, anomalous PK profile in the first treatment period Neulasta group.
-Although this PK/PD study is acceptable to support filing the BLA, we initiated a follow-on PK/PD study in the first quarter of 2016, which we anticipate will be completed at the end of the first half of 2016.
-We expect to file a BLA following the completion of the follow-on PK/PD study.
-In January 2016, we completed an immunogenicity study in healthy volunteers pursuant to this BLA, which met its primary endpoints.
+Although this PK/PD study is acceptable to support filing the BLA, we initiated a follow-on PK/PD study in the first quarter of 2016, which met all of its co-primary endpoints in August 2016.
+In February 2016, we completed an immunogenicity study in healthy volunteers, which met its primary endpoints.
+The FDA accepted our BLA for CHS-1701 in October 2016.
+The EMA accepted our MAA for CHS-1701 in November 2016.